argoproj/applicationset/docs/Releasing.md

 # Releasing an ApplicationSet release

-The ApplicationSet controller release process and scripts are based on the process/scripts used by the [Argo CD Image Updater](https://github.com/argoproj-labs/argocd-image-updater), a sibling project in the Argo Labs organization.
+The ApplicationSet controller release process and scripts are based on the process/scripts used by the [Argo CD Image Updater](https://github.com/argoproj-labs/argocd-image-updater), a sibling project in the Argo organization.

 ## Release Process